Improving the accuracy of estimators for the two-point correlation function: Pair-counts, geometry, and quasi-Monte Carlo

-With quasi Monte-Carlo methods we use $\frac{1}{\Nq} \sum_{i=1}^\Nq f(\bfq_i)$ to numerically integrate $\int_{[0,1]^d} f(\bfx)\mathrm{d}\bfx$ (see e.g.\ \citealt{niederreiter:random}).
-This estimate of the integral almost looks identical to the Monte-Carlo integration above.
-But for a quasi Monte-Carlo integration the points in $Q=\{\bfq_1,\ldots,\bfq_\Nq\}$ are not random.
-It is essential for the application of quasi Monte-Carlo integration, that for a given point set $Q$ the error bound
+With quasi-Monte~Carlo methods, we use $\frac{1}{\Nq} \sum_{i=1}^\Nq f(\bfq_i)$ to numerically integrate $\int_{[0,1]^d} f(\bfx)\mathrm{d}\bfx$ (see e.g.\ \citealt{niederreiter:random}).
+This estimate of the integral almost looks identical to the Monte~Carlo integration above.
+However, for a quasi-Monte~Carlo integration, the points in $Q=\{\bfq_1,\ldots,\bfq_\Nq\}$ are not random.
+It is essential for the application of quasi-Monte~Carlo integration that for a given point set $Q$ the error bound

-factorises into a measure of variation $V(f)$ --- only depending on properties of $f$, and a measure of discrepancy $D(Q)$ --- only depending on the properties of the point set $Q$.
-If we consider functions of bounded variation the equation\,(\ref{eq:koksama}) is called the Koksama-Hlawka bound and the measure of discrepancy is the star-discrepancy (see e.g.\,\citealt{lecuyer:recent}).
-To control the error bound\,(\ref{eq:koksama}), we have to control $D(Q)$ ($V(f)$ is not depending on the point set $Q$).
-Low discrepancy sequences, like the Halton sequence, have been constructed with that in mind.
-For such sequences {}\cite{halton:efficiency} showed that
+factorises into a measure of variation $V(f)$ depending only on properties of $f$, and a measure of discrepancy $D(Q)$ depending only on the properties of the point set $Q$.
+If we consider functions of bounded variation, equation\,(\ref{eq:koksama}) is referred to as the Koksama-Hlawka bound and the measure of discrepancy is the star discrepancy (see e.g.\,\citealt{lecuyer:recent}).
+To control the error bound\,(\ref{eq:koksama}), we have to control $D(Q)$ (we note that $V(f)$ does not depend on the point set $Q$).
+Low-discrepancy sequences, such as the Halton sequence, have been constructed with that in mind.
+For such sequences, {}\cite{halton:efficiency} showed that

-For small dimensions $d$ this compares favourable to a Monte-Carlo integration where the standard error only scales as $1/\!\sqrt{\Nr}$.
-Halton sequences can be used to estimate integrals over indicator functions which in turn define volumes like the set-covariance.
-Since indicator function have bounded total variation Eq.\,(\ref{eq:koksama}) applies.
+For small dimensions, $d,$ this compares favourably to a Monte~Carlo integration where the standard error only scales as $1/\!\sqrt{\Nr}$.
+Halton sequences can be used to estimate integrals over indicator functions, which in turn define volumes like the set covariance.
+As indicator functions have bounded total variation, Eq.\,(\ref{eq:koksama}) applies.